Fringed by Blackwattle and Rozelle Bays, Glebe was first settled in the late 1820s, making it one of Sydney's oldest suburbs.

 Glebe Island was an early success for the Harbour trust.
 Wharves were built on three sides of the levelled rocky outcrop from 1912.
 The reconstructed fourth side was attached to the Rozelle shoreline as part of the extensive reclamation of Rozelle Bay and White Bay which had begun in the 1890s.

 Glebe Island became the site of a grain elevator and tall concrete silos, operated from 1921 by the Grain Elevators Board of NSW.
 The 1958 Australian Encyclopaedia records that the bulk wheat terminal had a capacity of 7,500,000 bushels (202,500 tonnes).
 During World War II much of the island was commandeered for the main United States army depot in Sydney.
 Bulk handling of grain continued until 1990 when the wheat terminal was transferred to Port Kembla and the wharfage remodelled for containerised cargo.
 Some silos were demolished, while from 1991 Australian Cement (now Cement Australia) used 16 of them as a bulk cement terminal.
-These are now heritage-listed.
+These are now heritage-listed and used as Sydney's biggest billboard.

 The central area of the park, controlled by the Wentworth Park Sporting Complex Trust hosts weekly greyhound racing and a monthly antiques fair.